Lu Xun: Later career

-After the execution of the "24 Longhua Martyrs" (in addition to other students, friends, and associates), Lu's political views became distinctly anti-Kuomintang.
+After the execution of the "24 Longhua Martyrs" (in addition to other students, friends, and associates), Lu's political views became distinctly anti-KMT.
 In 1933 Lu met Edgar Snow.
-Snow asked Lu whether there were any Ah Q's left in China.
-Lu responded, "It's worse now.
+Snow asked Lu Xun whether there were any Ah Q's left in China.
+Lu Xun responded, "It's worse now.
 Now it's Ah Q's who are running the country."

+Lu Xun wrote a classical Chinese poem, A Lament for Ms. Ding, to commemorate Ding Ling, who on 14 May 1933 had been kidnapped from her residence in the Shanghai international settlement by the KMT.

 Despite the unfavorable political climate, Lu Xun contributed regularly to a variety of periodicals in the 1930s, including Lin Yutang's humor magazine The Analects Fortnightly, and corresponded with writers in Japan as well as China.

 Although he had renounced writing fiction years before, in 1934 he published his last collection of short stories, Old Tales Retold.
-In 1935 he sent a telegram to Communist forces in Shaanxi congratulating them on the recent completion of their Long March.
-The Communist Party requested that he write a novel about the communist revolution set in rural China, but he declined, citing his lack of background and understanding of the subject.
+In 1935, he sent a telegram to CCP forces in Shaanxi congratulating them on the recent completion of their Long March.
+The CCP requested that he write a novel about the communist revolution set in rural China, but he declined, citing his lack of background and understanding of the subject.

 Lu was a heavy smoker, which may have contributed to the deterioration of his health throughout his last year.
-By 1936 he had developed chronic tuberculosis, and in March of that year he was stricken with bronchitic asthma and a fever.
+By 1936 he had developed chronic tuberculosis, and in March of that year he was stricken with bronchial asthma and a fever.
 The treatment for this involved draining 300 grams of fluid in the lungs through a puncture.